 Dr. Relman is Chief of Infectious Diseases at the Veterans Affairs Palo Alto Health Care System in Palo Alto, California.
 His research focus is the human indigenous microbiota, and the identification of previously-unrecognized microbial agents of disease.
 He has advised the U.S. Government on emerging infectious diseases, human-microbe interactions, and future biological threats.

 Assistant Professor of Medicine (Hematology) and Genetics at Stanford University

 Dr. Bhatt’s group works to identify problems and questions that arise in the course of routine clinical care through the use of modern genetic, molecular and computational techniques.
 She seeks to exhaustively characterize the dynamics of the microbiota and environmental pathogens in immunocompromised and underserved populations and to explore how changes in the microbiome are associated with diseases in these populations.

 Associate Professor in the Department of Ecology & Evolutionary Biology at UC Santa Cruz

-She was also selected as a MacArthur fellow in 2009.
 Dr. Shapiro’s research aims to better understand how populations and species change through time, particularly in response to environmental and other changes to their habitat using the latest experimental and computational approaches to analyze genetic information isolated from fossil and archived remains.
+She was selected as a MacArthur fellow in 2009.